Sangariusss/node-fastify-docker-integration/README.md

     cd node-fastify-docker-integration
     ```

+3. **Configure Environment Variables**:
+    Update the `.env` file with the correct database credentials and other configurations as needed.

-3. **Run the Application**:
+4. **Run the Application**:
     - Start the services using Docker Compose:
       ```bash
       docker-compose up --build
       ```

-4. **Access the Application**:
+5. **Access the Application**:
     - Visit `http://localhost` in your browser to access static files served by Nginx.
     - Use tools like Postman or curl to access the REST API endpoints:
+        - **PostgreSQL**:
+            - `GET http://localhost/api/pg/resources`: To get the list of all PostgreSQL resources.
+            - `GET http://localhost/api/pg/resources/:id`: To fetch a specific PostgreSQL resource by ID.
+            - `POST http://localhost/api/pg/resources`: To create a new PostgreSQL resource (send a JSON body).
+            - `PUT http://localhost/api/pg/resources/:id`: To update a specific PostgreSQL resource (send a JSON body).
+            - `DELETE http://localhost/api/pg/resources/:id`: To delete a specific PostgreSQL resource.

+        - **MongoDB**:
-        - `GET http://localhost/api/resources`: To get the list of all resources.
+            - `GET http://localhost/api/mongo/resources`: To get the list of all MongoDB resources.
-        - `GET http://localhost/api/resources/:id`: To fetch a specific resource by ID.
+            - `GET http://localhost/api/mongo/resources/:id`: To fetch a specific MongoDB resource by ID.
-        - `POST http://localhost/api/resources`: To create a new resource (send a JSON body).
+            - `POST http://localhost/api/mongo/resources`: To create a new MongoDB resource (send a JSON body).
-        - `PUT http://localhost/api/resources/:id`: To update a specific resource (send a JSON body).
+            - `PUT http://localhost/api/mongo/resources/:id`: To update a specific MongoDB resource (send a JSON body).
-        - `DELETE http://localhost/api/resources/:id`: To delete a specific resource.
+            - `DELETE http://localhost/api/mongo/resources/:id`: To delete a specific MongoDB resource.

 ## File Structure